arpithirani/Easy-Tip/README.md

-# Pre-work - *Name of App Here*
+# Pre-work - *Easy Tip*

-**Name of your app** is a tip calculator application for iOS.
+**Easy Tip** is a tip calculator application for iOS.

-Submitted by: **Your Name Here**
+Submitted by: **Arpit Hirani**

-Time spent: **X** hours spent in total
+Time spent: **15** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [✔️] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [✔️] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented:

-* [ ] UI animations
+* [✔️] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
+* [✔️] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
+* [✔️] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+* [✔️] Implemented Dark Mode in the settings view.
+* [✔️] Implemented Bill splitting using stepper for number of people.
+* [✔️] Implemented Default Tip Rate customizer in settings view.

 ## Video Walkthrough